Frederickton

 Health performance in Frederickton is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 The most prevalent medical conditions are arthritis (13.5%) and asthma (9.2%).
-Conversely, 53.0% reported no medical ailments, compared to 58.0% in Rest of NSW.
-Frederickton has a higher proportion of seniors aged 65 and over at 32.1% (500 people), compared to the Rest of NSW's 28.1%.
-Senior health outcomes align with the general population's profile.
+Conversely, 53.0% report no medical ailments, compared to Regional NSW's 63.3%.
+Working-age residents face notable chronic condition challenges.
+Frederickton has a higher proportion of seniors aged 65 and over at 31.7%, or 494 people, than Regional NSW's 23.4%.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health